autoplot/documentation/javadoc/org/das2/jythoncompletion/ui/LazyListModel.Filter.md

+# org.das2.jythoncompletion.ui.LazyListModel.Filter

-# org.das2.jythoncompletion.ui.LazyListModel.FilterInterface for those that wish to filter content of the list.
+Interface for those that wish to filter content of the list.
  This filter is expected to always return the same result for the same object - e.g. either always exclude or include it.

 ***
 <a name="accept"></a>
 # accept